notklaatu/trashy/README.md

 immediately, but they'll definitely make my list.

-More features are still planned; notably, better handling of files that are not in one's home folder.
+More features are still planned; notably, better handling of files that are not in one's home folder (that is, do not copy file to local filesystem to "trash" it; use a hidden .trash dir on the remote file system instead, or at least provide this option).

 I can generally be contacted via klaatu at the domain of member dot fsf dot org.